The Singleton

 ---

 The inside of the bay smelled of cinnamon, incense, and dust.
-There was no ambient 580-nanometer fluorescent.
-Somebody had ripped out the overhead strips and hung Edison bulbs on simple cloth cords instead, and the light was warm the way a grandmother's kitchen was warm.
-The Bath & Body Works shelving had been taken out; in its place were small wooden tables holding brass vases of marigolds.
-A woman in her seventies sat at a little folding stool near the window, rethreading a rosary.
+There was no ambient 580-nanometer fluorescent; somebody had ripped out the overhead strips and hung Edison bulbs on simple cloth cords instead, and the light was warm the way a grandmother's kitchen is warm.
+The Bath & Body Works shelving was gone; in its place stood small wooden tables holding brass vases of marigolds.
+A woman in her seventies sat at a folding stool near the window, rethreading a rosary.
 She looked up at Jeff, nodded once, and went back to her threading.

 Through an open doorway on the left was the next bay.
 Jeff walked through.
-The floor was concrete — the old epoxy concrete of a failed Apple Store, Jeff could see it now, the inset tracks where the display tables had been — but someone had painted Sanskrit mandalas across the concrete, bold and pigmented, the lines crossing directly over the faded Apple logo that was still visible under the paint.
+The floor was concrete — the old epoxy concrete of a failed Apple Store, he could see it now, the inset tracks where the display tables had been bolted down — but someone had painted Sanskrit mandalas across it, bold and pigmented, the lines crossing directly over the backlit Apple logo still faintly visible under the paint.
 Nobody had bothered to sand off the logo.
-The paint crossed it.
-The effect was startling and funny.
+The paint just crossed it.

-A man was replacing marigolds in a small brass vase.
+A man stood at a low table, replacing marigolds in a small brass vase.
 He was seventy-three years old, by his own subsequent accounting, and had retired in 2021 from thirty years at IBM Global Services as their Chief Technology Officer for distributed systems — a fact he had not yet shared and would not share until the conversation was three-quarters done.
 He was thin in the way men get thin in their seventies when they have eaten well but eaten less, narrow at the shoulders, with the slightly stooped neck of someone who had spent four decades over a desk.
 He wore a faded khaki shirt rolled at the elbows and cotton pants belted by a length of woven hemp.
-His hands, when they moved among the marigolds, were precise in the way hands become precise after twenty years of repeating one small task — replacing, adjusting, sweeping the cut stems with two fingers into a small clay bowl.
+His hands, when they moved among the marigolds, were precise the way hands become precise after twenty years of one repeated task — replacing, adjusting, sweeping the cut stems with two fingers into a small clay bowl.
 He moved like a man who had subtracted urgency from his motor planning a long time ago.
-The Elder's gaze, when he finally lifted it, would have the specific clear-water look of a senior engineer who has sat in a thousand post-mortems and learned to listen first.
+When he finally lifted his gaze, it had the clear-water look of a senior engineer who has sat in a thousand post-mortems and learned to listen first.

 Jeff stood in the middle of the hall.
 He did not know how to begin.